What we do

 The Mayor’s Office for People with Disabilities houses the Mayor’s Commission on People with Disabilities and the Office of ADA Compliance.
 Both offices work to make Philadelphia a better place for people with disabilities.

-The Mayor’s Commission for People with Disabilities:
+The Mayor’s Commission on People with Disabilities:

-- Provides resources for residents with disabilities.
+- Provides resources and referrals to local organizations that support residents with disabilities.

 The Office of ADA Compliance:

 - Writes policies and procedures, and develops resources to ensure equal access to City-provided services, programs, and activities for people with disabilities.

 - Educates employees and City entities on disability-related laws.